brad07x/unifi-client-updater/README.md

     SESSION_COOKIE=your-session-cookie
     ```

-    Replace `your-udm-se-url`, `your-site-name`, `your-csrf-token`, and `your-session-cookie` with the actual values obtained from your UDM SE setup.
+    Replace `your-udm-se-url`, `your-site-name`, `your-csrf-token`, and `your-session-cookie` with the actual values obtained from your UDM SE setup (see below for an example).
 The cookie and csrf are both easily captured by logging into your UDM and copying the cookie and csrf token from the browser.
 This will only work for the session time of the cookie.

+### Obtaining Cookie/Tokens for `.env` (Google Chrome)
+1. Login to the local interface for your UDM/UniFi Network console (not Cloud/Remote Access).
+2. Right Click -> Inspect.
+3. Choose the `Network` tab, then pick a resource (`device` or `client` work).
+4. Within `Headers` sub-tab, copy the string listed within the `Cookie:` header that begins with `TOKEN=` (include this prefix) until the string ends in a semicolon `;` (not including the semicolon).
+Paste this value as your `SESSION_COOKIE` in the `.env` file.
+5. At the bottom of `Headers`, copy the entire string listed within `X-Csrf-Token:` and paste this value as your `CSRF_TOKEN` value in the `.env` file.
+6. `UDM_SITE` refers to the site name within the UniFi Network application running on your console, not the console name.
+The site name is in the local URL, for example `https://<host_or_ip>/network/<site>/dashboard`.
+For most installations without a multi-site setup within the Network application this will likely be `default`.

 ## Usage